jiwanaka/jiwanaka.github.io/projects/clubFinder.md

 This project allowed me to learn about group work over GitHub as it will probably be used in future projects.
 I had gotten a taste of what Issue Driven Project Management was like and how tasks would be created and delegated throughout the team.
 The issue board was something like a brainstorm section where individuals of the team would create branches that anyone could work on and assign themselves to their own problems.

-This is a link to the project website:
+This is a link to the project website: <a href="https://club-finder-manoa.github.io/">Project Overview</a>

 <img class="img-fluid" src="AdminPage1.PNG">